 On your arrival at Darjeeling, check-in at a hotel and relax.
 Further, in the evening you are free to walk around the local markets.
 Some of the unique buys of Darjeeling that shouldn’t be missed during your visit include a variety of teas, amazing kitchen wares, brass statues, woven fabrics and shinning jewelries.

 Overnight stay in the Darjeeling.

 Today early morning get ready for some thrilling drive to Tiger Hill; at a height up to 8,500 ft.
-(On a clear day), cherish the mesmerizing natural beauty of the hill, the lush green jungles and the tranquil ambience.
+(On a clear day), cherish the mesmerizing natural beauty of the hill, the lush green jungles, and the tranquil ambiance.
 Usually, it is noted that, visitors stopover this hill to relish the wonderful sunrise.
-The ultimate view of golden sunrays falling over the snow covered Himalayan ranges would surely leave you awestruck.
+The ultimate view of golden sunrays falling over the snow-covered Himalayan ranges would surely leave you awestruck.